Toward More Realistic Machine-Learning Inference of the Dense-Matter Equation of State from Supernova Gravitational Waves: Introduction

-In previous studies \citep{mitra24, Abylkairov24Evaluating, abylkairov2025assessing}, we demonstrated the feasibility of using machine learning (ML) to infer the nuclear EOS from gravitational waves produced during rotating core bounce.
-While promising, those results relied on several simplifying assumptions: the use of simulated detector noise, a precisely known bounce time, and a dataset limited to the rotational configurations of a single progenitor model.
 In this work, we relax these three assumptions to enhance the realism of our analysis.
 First, we incorporate real detector noise from the LIGO Hanford Observatory's latest O4a public release \citep{O4a}.
 Second, we expand our dataset to include four distinct progenitor models with zero-age main-sequence (ZAMS) masses ranging from $12$ to $40\,M_\odot$.
 While a progenitor can often be identified from pre-explosion images, its inner structure, which directly influences the GW signal, remains difficult to constrain \citep[e.g.,][]{Smartt09Progenitors, Sukhbold18High}.
 Thus, assessing the robustness of our results across a diverse range of progenitor models is essential.
 As in our prior work, we explore a wide spectrum of rotational configurations for each model.
 Third, we account for uncertainties in core-bounce timing.
-While the neutrino signal can estimate the bounce time to within $\sim10$ ms \citep{Pagliaroli09, Halzen09}, we allow for larger uncertainty of up to 20 ms.
+While the neutrino signal can estimate the bounce time to within $\sim10$ ms \citep{Pagliaroli09, Halzen09}, we allow for larger uncertainty of up to 20 ms. Electromagnetic observations are unlikely to improve this estimate because of the uncertain delay between core bounce and shock breakout.

 The paper is structured as follows: Section~\ref{sec:methods} describes our dataset and methods.
 Section~\ref{sec:results} presents our results and evaluates the relative impact of noise, progenitor diversity, and bounce time uncertainty on EOS inference.
 Finally, Section~\ref{sec:conclusion} summarizes our main conclusions.